jxfuller1/Extended-QTableView/README.md

    will take a little bit of time.</ul>

 5) Need to do some additional testing with the various options to squash bugs
+   <ul>Current known bug is that the filter comboboxes lose position when the table is horizontally scrolled</ul>

-6) Make documentation for the use of this
+7) Make documentation for the use of this

 Header drop down filters and sub-tables for each row: